iliakan/javascript-book/en/01-basics/02-first-steps/06-operators-and-constructs/01-operators.md

 <li>ZERO-FILL RIGHT SHIFT ( &gt;&gt;&gt; )</li>
 </ul>

-Unlike C language, bitwise operations are not very fast in javascript: So they shouldn't be used low-level optimizations.
+Unlike C language, bitwise operations are not very fast in JavaScript: So they shouldn't be used low-level optimizations.

 Most of them are rarely used.
 Especially, the exotic zero-fill right shift.
 If you are interested, read the <a href="https://developer.mozilla.org/en/JavaScript/Reference/Operators/Bitwise_Operators">manual</a>.